Student Guidelines on Course Evaluations

 - Focus on observable behaviours of the instructor or on specific aspects of the course.
 Describe the situation you are commenting on.
 For example, “we were really able to listen in class” leaves the reader wondering what the instructor did to allow for this.
 A more helpful comment may be, “It was great that the PowerPoint presentations were put online, that way you can follow in class and not have to worry about frantically take down notes and worry about not getting everything”.

-- Please ensure that your comments are respectful; derogatory comments or criticisms based on race, religion, gender, sexual orientation, etc. are not appropriate.
+- Be respectful; derogatory comments or criticisms based on race, religion, gender, sexual orientation, etc. are not appropriate.

 - Describe how the instructor’s behaviour or elements of the course affect you.
 Describing how a situation makes you feel offers the reader a different perspective.
 For example, “I found the final exam fair, but really long.
 I knew all the material but really struggled to finish the exam in time.
 I felt very stressed by the time pressure and may not have performed my best.”
 This allows the instructor to gain a better understanding of the situation as opposed to “the exam was unfair”.